TSchotter/webserver-tomb/docs/4-requestHandling/forms.md

 Forms are the primary way users interact with web applications by submitting data to servers.
 Understanding how to create HTML forms and handle form submissions on the server side is essential for building interactive web applications.

 In this chapter, we'll cover:
-1. **HTML form elements** - The building blocks of forms
+- **HTML form elements** - The building blocks of forms
-2. **Form submission methods** - GET vs POST for forms
+- **Form submission methods** - GET vs POST
-3. **Server-side form handling** - Processing form data with Express
+- **Server-side form handling** - Processing form data with Express
-4. **Form validation** - Basic client and server-side validation
+- **Form validation** - Basic client and server-side validation
-5. **Best practices** - Security and user experience considerations
+- **Best practices** - Some basic security and user experience considerations

 ## HTML Form Elements

-Before we can handle forms on the server, we need to understand the HTML elements that make up forms.
+While this chapter is not going to go in depth into the form elements, there is a certain level of base knowledge that is necessary to be capable of using forms (even if we don't end up ever writing them from scratch)

 ### Basic Form Structure